-In every pattern, fiber, and thread we create, there lives a story.
-It is a story of skilled hands that dance while they work, of patterns that whisper of time, and of a landscape that continues to give.
-Our work has always begun here, where heritage and the earth meet.
-Sustainability is not something we have added to our practice.
-It is the quiet continuation of what has always guided us: care, patience, and a deep respect for the materials we are entrusted with.
+In every pattern, fiber, and thread we create, there is a story.
+It is the story of skilled hands at work, of patterns shaped by time and memory, and of a landscape that is respected and renewed.
+At Otea, sustainability is not an added feature of our process.
+It is simply how we have always worked—guided by care, patience, and deep respect for the materials we use.

-The story of our grasscloth wallpapers begins in the sun.
-The agave plant, strong and generous, grows in dry places where little else will thrive.
-It asks for almost nothing from the land, and yet it offers fibers of remarkable strength and softness.
-These fibers are gathered by hand, dried under the open sky, then split and dyed with gentle, water-based color.
-Every step is quiet, measured, and kind to the earth.
+The story of our grasscloth begins in the sun.
+Agave plants grow strong in dry landscapes where little else can.
+They require very little from the land, yet offer fibers that are both durable and soft.
+These fibers are harvested by hand, dried outdoors, then carefully split and dyed using gentle, water-based color.
+Every step is thoughtful and mindful of the environment.

 To touch a panel of grasscloth is to feel both nature and human skill entwined.
 It carries the warmth of the weaver’s hands and the resilience of the plant from which it came.
 It is strong, yet tender to the eye.
 Over time, it mellows, the fibers deepening in tone, acquiring a quiet patina that speaks of years well lived.